marthemidtgaard/SID-for-Norwegian-dialects/master_thesis/README.md

 ### Arguments
 **Available Fine-tuning Datasets**: Choose from files in the `data/` folder, except for files that include "dev" or "test" in their names.

-Pre-trained models: MaChAmp requires a configuration file for the selected pre-trained model.
+**Pre-trained models**: MaChAmp requires a configuration file for the selected pre-trained model.
 Included model options:
 - mbert, mdberta, mt0, rembert, xlmr, nbbert, norbert

 #### Special note for NorBERT: